 4. Copy: should include concise information about the offer, written in a way that a buyer knows what they are getting and doesn’t need to read multiple paragraphs to understand.
 Bullet points are great here.

 Every page should have a call to action, but especially landing pages.
 Make it known how the buyer will get the chosen offer.
 Is it a downloadable eBook?
 Do you want them to subscribe to a newsletter?

-Whatever the offer is, the buyer needs to immediately know what steps they have to take in order to receive it.
+Whatever the offer, the buyer needs to know immediately what steps they have to take to receive it.
 Language is extremely important here.
 Use wording that makes them feel like they are getting something for themselves – rather than you promoting something.

 For example, “Get my eBook now” is a better wording for a form-submit button than “Get your eBook now.”
 Be sure not to ask too much of buyers early on in the journey, or they may be discouraged from continuing on.

 While keyword importance has been downplayed in recent years, SEO is still a very important element in landing page success.
 Begin by performing keyword research relevant to what you feel your buyers would be searching for in each given stage of the buyer’s journey.
 Then using your selected wording, lace your keyword throughout your landing page, in the headers, text, meta-description, and page URL.

 It is also good practice to utilize these in the body of the landing page, as long as your page still flows smoothly.
 You don’t need to force your keyword into the body of the landing page.
 Keyword stuffing makes for choppy reading; remember, landing pages are for consumers – not search engines.